Back

 How’s the project doing now?

-‘The result is great, we liked how the team worked on the design as well as the solutions they offered.
-The work process was flexible: we could complete tasks in either common or unusual way.
+‘The result is great, we liked how the team worked on the design, as well as the solutions they offered.
+The work process was flexible: we could complete tasks in either a common or unusual way.
 For instance, we met online to discuss and make changes on the fly.’ — Aivis Ruza, the client.

 How useful was this post?